-Students apply for admission to the clinical nursing component after completing their first year of college (completion of 30 credit hours).
-Students must have a minimum cumulative GPA of 3.0 for consideration into the program.
+Students must have a minimum cumulative GPA of 2.75 for consideration into the program.
 Applicants for clinical nursing are considered on a competitive and space available basis for each admission period.

 Clinical Admission Criteria include completion of the following prerequisites: NU 252, Professional Socialization; PSY 301, Human Growth and Development (3 Hours); MA 107 or MA 110 (3 Hours); MA 211, (3 Hours); BIO 201, Anatomy and Physiology I with Lab (4 Hours); BIO 201, Human Anatomy and Physiology II with Lab (4 Hours); and BIO 301, Microbiology with Lab (4 Hours).
 Students have achieved a grade of "C" or higher for all courses.
 Prerequisite courses may be repeated only once.